swpenm/bot-education-ocrbot/LabStart.md

 ## Advanced exercise

+* Add the ability to upload an attachment from the user (check out [this](https://github.com/Microsoft/BotBuilder-Samples/blob/master/Node/core-ReceiveAttachment/app.js) bot)
-Add sentiment analysis to the text by calling the Text Analytics sentiment rest API.
+* Add sentiment analysis to the text by calling the Text Analytics sentiment rest API (will have to sign up for a trial key like you did with the Vision API key above).